 Document cameras have become popular because of their ease of use.
 Because teachers do a lot of presentations and lectures, this tool can help them demonstrate their lessons perfectly.

-Sharing documents with a document camera also sustainably reduce the cost and environmental impact of printing document copies.
+Sharing documents with a document camera also sustainably reduces the cost and environmental impact of printing document copies.
 One big convenience it offers is the just-enough size of the device that makes it easy for you to carry inside any teacher’s bag.
 That alone makes a document camera a friendly tool suitable for all educators.

 Did this article convince you to invest in a document camera?
 Which model are you looking into?
 Let us know in the comments section below!
 Also, if you want to know which models we recommend, contact us.